Hormonal IUD (Mirena)

 - Cramping or pain with periods

-- Abnormal growth of the lining of the uterus (endometrial hyperplasia)
+- Unusual growth of the lining of the uterus (endometrial hyperplasia)

-- Abnormal growth of uterine-lining tissue into the muscular wall of the uterus (adenomyosis)
+- Unusual growth of uterine-lining tissue into the muscular wall of the uterus (adenomyosis)

 Mirena isn't appropriate for everyone.
 Your health care provider may discourage use of Mirena if you have:

 - Breast cancer, or have had it